 Monday, September 30, 2024

 With the development of easily accessible generative AI technologies, there has also been a significant rise in the number of AI-generated content detection tools available.
 These tools are being used by some instructors who have concerns over students utilizing AI-generated content in their work.
-However, this shift towards technological policing has the potential to cause harm in educational settings.
-Instructors should refrain from using AI detectors on student work due to the inherent inaccuracies and biases in these tools.
+However, this shift toward technological policing has the potential to cause harm in educational settings.
+Instructors should refrain from using AI detectors on student work due to the inherent inaccuracies in these tools.

 How do AI detectors work?